 \begin{itemize}

-\item[i)] \textit{Representation}: a compact and declarative model of the knowledge based on graphs.
-On one hand, such models are compact by providing a representation of conditional independences present in a probability distribution which is efficient and computationally tractable.
-The compact representation of graphical models is achieved by exploiting a principle property present in many distributions: variables tend to interact directly only with very few others.
-On the other hand, since they are graphical, they are declarative, and a human expert can understand and evaluate its semantics and properties.
+\item \textit{Representation}: a compact and declarative model of the knowledge based on graphs.
+On the one hand, such models are compact, providing a representation of conditional independences present in a probability distribution which is efficient and computationally tractable.
+The compact representation of graphical models is achieved by exploiting a principle property present in many distributions: variables tend to interact directly with very few others.
+On the other hand, since the models are graphical, they are declarative, and a human expert can understand and evaluate their semantics and properties.

-\item[ii)] \textit{Inference}: given a graphical model, the most fundamental and yet highly non-trivial task is to compute marginal distributions of one or a few variables.
-This task is usually referred as \emph{inference}.
-Through marginalization it is possible to compute conditionals, posteriors, and make predictions.
+\item \textit{Inference}: given a graphical model, the most fundamental and yet highly non-trivial task is to compute marginal distributions of one or a few variables.
+This task is usually called \emph{inference}.
+Through marginalization it is possible to compute conditionals and posteriors, and to make predictions.
 Inference is also a sub-routine of learning tasks, and is therefore the most elementary sub-routine of graphical models.
-However, as proven by \citep{Cooper1990}, exact inference is NP-hard in general.
+However, as proven by \cite{Cooper1990}, exact inference is NP-hard in general.
 There are several methods for working directly with the structure of graphical models, that are in practice orders of magnitude faster than manipulating explicitly the joint probability distribution.
-The textbook \citep{koller09} provides an extensive discussion on this topic, and describes the more popular methods used, such as \emph{variable elimination}, \emph{Monte Carlo methods}, and \emph{loopy belief propagation}.
-Other recent works are \emph{Tree-reweighted message-passing} \citep{Wainwright03tree-reweightedbelief}, \emph{Power EP} \citep{minka2004}, \emph{Generalized belief propagation} \citep{Yedidia04constructingfree}, and \emph{Variational message-passing} \citep{Winn2005:VMP}.
-A free and open source library providing implementations of various exact and approximate inference methods for graphical models were published recently by \citep{Mooij08libdai}.
+The textbook of \cite{koller09} provides an extensive discussion on this topic, and describes the most popular methods used, such as \emph{variable elimination}, \emph{Monte Carlo methods}, and \emph{loopy belief propagation}.
+Other recent works are \emph{tree-reweighted message-passing} of \cite{Wainwright03tree-reweightedbelief}, \emph{Power EP} of \cite{minka2004}, \emph{generalized belief propagation} of \cite{Yedidia04constructingfree}, and \emph{Variational message-passing} of \cite{Winn2005:VMP}.
+A free and open source library, providing implementations of various exact and approximate inference methods for graphical models, was published recently by \cite{Mooij08libdai}.